 The sleeping stages of an aquarium fish

 Still, science does not have a full explanation for this question.
-However, some researches explain the sleeping stages of an aquarium fish.
+However, some researchers explain the sleeping stages of aquarium fish.
 According to the USA’s national ocean service, fish sleep is something like reduced activity and metabolism while remaining alert to danger.

 - Human and Zebrafish sleep ratio decreases with age.

-- Human and zebrafish wake ratio increases, and awakenings at night lengthen with age.
+- The human and zebrafish wake ratio increases and awakenings at night lengthen with age.